shsun1003/SSQiPan/README.md

 (4) More features will be provided down the road, such as save to or load from database, game analyses, problem studies, etc.

 The installers will install SS QiPan and some screenshots here may serve as user guide for now.
-Eventually, I will also post the full C# code here.
+Eventually, I will also post the full C# code here a period of bug-fixing and feature enrichment.